Chatbots: What are they exactly? And why are they all the rave today?

 Why?
 Today’s web and social media traffic is moving to mobile, and chatbots are proving to be a solid solution for keeping up with mobile users.
 In fact, 70 percent of consumers prefer receiving customer support from a chatbot than from a live representative.

-Why you should set goals and KPIs for your chatbot
+Why you should set goals and KPIs

 Many businesses misinterpret the overall goal of their chatbots.
 For example, some businesses might consider the chatbot to fall under the technical, development, or “IT” arena of the business.